mnit-rtmc/iris/docs/vehicle_detection.md

 is to log every [vehicle](#vehicle-logging) that passes by the detection area.
 Older detectors use fixed time intervals and put data into [bins](#binned-data).

-Every 30 seconds, an XML file is generated containing the most recent sample data from all online detectors.
+Every 30 seconds, an XML file is generated containing the most recent collected data from all online detectors.
 The file is called `det_sample.xml.gz`, and it is written to the [XML output directory].